mardan-data-analyst/_4-r-essential-training-wrangling-visualizing-data/README.md

 # r-essential-training-wrangling-visualizing-data
-Exercise files of R Essential Training: Wrangling and Visualizing Data by Barton Poulson
+Exercise files of 4th course of LinkedIn Learning Path R Essential Training: Wrangling and Visualizing Data by Barton Poulson